lenskikh/tkeasy/README.md

 # tkeasy
-### Wrapper for tkinter giving an easier way to build a gui interface.
+Wrapper of tkinter giving an easier way to build a gui interface.
 GUI Development does not have to be difficult nor painful.</br>
 ![Screenshot](/screenshots/droplist.png)

 ## Installation